 What is the typical host family experience?

-In general, the homestay experience is wonderful!
+The homestay experience is wonderful!
 Students join into the homelife of a Canadian family, and come to see them as their “2nd family”.
 CISS has had the pleasure of seeing students extend their initial placement on condition that they can remain with their family!
 We also see many tears shed when it is time to say good.
 We know that many of our host families stay in touch with students well beyond their high school programme, and have reunited with their students around the world.
 We hope that all our students can experience such an amazing connection with their host family.

 HOST FAMILIES are expected to include the student in their daily family life and make the student feel like a member of their family.
-It is not realistic that families spend all their time with the student or become a chauffeur to take the student everyone he/she would like to go, but families are encouraged to interact with the student on a daily basis – especially during meals, and showcase their community.
+It is not realistic that families spend all their time with the student or become a chauffeur to take the student everywhere he/she would like to go, but families are encouraged to interact with the student on a daily basis – especially during meals, and showcase their community.

 What is the screening process?

 CISS employs regional homestay coordinators, who recruit the families.
 New families are often referred by current hosts, or respond to general information sessions.
-A personal home inspection ensures the home is clean and well kept, and that there is a suitable private bedroom for the student.
-Adult family members must, under provincial laws, submit to a police reference check.
+A personal home inspection ensures the home is clean and well-kept, and that there is a suitable private bedroom for the student.
+Adult family members, under provincial laws, must submit to a police reference check.